 Speaking of Europe – and on the heels of the big news of Yandex‘s agreement to buy Russian digital bank Tinkoff for $5.5 billion earlier this week – we took a look at our favorite Russian fintechs.
 Check out our Baker’s Dozen of fintechs from Moscow, St. Petersburg, and more.

 To learn more about fintech in Russia, here’s an overview from last December that cites an Ernst & Young study that calls the country’s fintech industry “the third most developed market in the world.”
 This is based on the relatively high, 80% adoption rate of fintech services in Russia, and occurs despite a relatively low participation in fintech areas like securities investment, as well as savings and financial wellness.

 “Basically we went from savings books to payments over mobile phone almost overnight,” said Roman Prokhorov, the head of the association Financial Innovations, who was quoted in the study.
 “Therefore, our consumers are more receptive to fintech innovations, and this explains the popularity of these services.”

-Here is our weekly look at fintech around the world.
+Here is our look at fintech around the world.